What is Revenue Forecasting?

 - Requires disciplined process to ensure accurate resource bookings.

-- Sophistication in the tools used is needed to decentralize the process properly.
+A sophisticated resource management tool is needed to decentralize the process properly.

-Historical Performance + Effects of Change
+Revenue Forecasting Through Historical Performance and Effects of Change

 - Can be performed quickly.